Disease Guide ·Heartworm ·2026

 0What are the symptoms of heartworm in dogs?

-Early heartworm disease often shows no symptoms at all — that's what makes it dangerous.
-As the disease progresses, you'll notice a persistent dry cough, exercise intolerance and fatigue, decreased appetite, and weight loss.
-In advanced stages, dogs develop a swollen belly from fluid accumulation, difficulty breathing, and eventually heart failure.
-By the time symptoms are obvious, significant heart and lung damage has already occurred.
+Early disease often shows no symptoms - that's the danger.
+As it progresses: dry cough, exercise intolerance, appetite loss, weight loss.
+Advanced: swollen belly from fluid, difficulty breathing, heart failure.
+By the time symptoms are obvious, significant heart and lung damage has occurred.

 1How much does heartworm treatment cost?